 How to Add Your Personal Voice to AI Text

-The most effective way to make AI-generated writing sound more human is to inject your own voice – and this is the single most impactful change you can make.
+The most effective way to make AI-generated writing sound more like it was crafted by homo sapiens is to inject your own voice.
+Besides, this is the single most impactful change you can make.
 Personal voice is what detection tools cannot fake and what human readers respond to most.

 1. Add a real example from your own experience